hapijs/joi/API.md

     `Joi.number().min(1).rule({ keep: true }).min(2)` will keep both `min()` rules instead of the later rule overriding the first.
 Defaults to `false`.
   - `message` - a single message string or a messages object where each key is an error code and corresponding message string as value.
-The object is the same as the one used as an option in [`Joi.validate(value, schema, options, callback)`](#validatevalue-schema-options-callback).
+The object is the same as the `messages` used as an option in [`Joi.validate(value, schema, options, callback)`](#validatevalue-schema-options-callback).
     The strings can be plain messages or a message template.